teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Sign the Application

-Pick "sign directly."
-Sign your name by typing it between two slashes like this: /Osbert Sitwell/.
+Pick the "sign directly" radio bubble.
+Then sign your name in the "signature field" by typing it between two slashes like this: /Osbert Sitwell/.
 By signing the declaration, you are swearing that everything you just wrote is true.

 <a href="/images/tm-app/14-sign-declaration.png"><img src="/images/tm-app/14-sign-declaration.png" class="big-image"></a>